 Common fixed orthodontic appliances:

-- Temporary anchorage devices (TADs): sometimes orthodontists use screws or miniplates along with brcase as anchor to apply forces to move teeth and jaws in the right direction.
+sometimes orthodontists use screws or miniplates along with braces as anchor to apply forces to move teeth and jaws in the right direction.
 Screws are inserted in the palate of the mouth and elastics or wires are attached to these screws to achieve movement process of the orthodontics.
 Miniplates need surgical procedure because they are surgically placed in the bone of the jaw and are used as an anchor to move teeth and upper or lower jaws.

 What is removable orthodontics?